 Retinol 0.04%–0.1% is considered moderate strength.
-You can start using this two to three nights a week or every night if you can tolerate it.
+Start using this two to three nights a week or every night if your skin can tolerate it.

 Retinol 0.5%–1% is high strength.
 Not for the faint-hearted, this can give prescription-like results.
 Research has shown that daily use of high-strength retinol for seven days can significantly improve collagen production in the skin.

-When retinol is formulated with antioxidants, skin-repairing ingredients, and cell-communicating ingredients, which will give added benefits.
-NeoStrata Skin Active Matrix Support (£54) is a good all-round choice and can be used in the day.
+When retinol is formulated with antioxidants, skin-repairing ingredients, and cell-communicating ingredients, your skin will benefit from these additions.
+NeoStrata Skin Active Matrix Support (£54) is a good all-around choice and can be used in the day.

-Use it for: Brightening the skin and protecting against environmental damage such as UV rays, pollution and free radicals.
+What it does: Brightens the skin and protects against environmental damage such as UV rays, pollution, and free radicals.

 Best age to start: 18

-Signs you need it: Brown spots appearing on the skin from sun exposure, skin losing its natural glow, red marks left from breakouts that don't heal as quickly as they used to.
+Signs you need it: When brown spots appear on the skin from sun exposure, skin loses its natural glow, and red marks left behind from breakouts don't heal as quickly as they used to.

 Shopping notes: Look for ascorbic acid—also known as L-ascorbic acid—which has been most thoroughly researched in terms of skin benefits.
 When mixed with other antioxidants or used alone at high concentrations such as 15%, 20% or beyond, it’s a real powerhouse.
-Lower concentrations like 0.6% will also provide anti-oxidant and anti-ageing benefits, but depending on how stubborn your concerns are, you may benefit from a higher concentration to achieve results quicker.
+Lower concentrations like 0.6% will also provide antioxidant and anti-aging benefits, but depending on how stubborn your concerns are, you may benefit from a higher concentration to achieve faster results.

 There are other effective forms of vitamin C out there too: sodium ascorbyl phosphate, ascorbyl palmitate, retinyl ascorbate, tetrahexyldecyl ascorbate and magnesium ascorbyl phosphate.
-They are all good but just don’t have as much scientific-backing.
+They're all good but just don’t have as much scientific-backing.

-All antioxidants, including vitamin C, are vulnerable to destabilisation when exposed to air and light.
+All antioxidants, including vitamin C, are vulnerable to destabilization when exposed to air and light.

 Best age to start: 25.
 Levels of CoQ10 in the skin rise from childhood into adulthood, peak at 20 to 30 years old and then gradually diminishes with age.

-Signs you need it: Sun damage and loss of skin elasticity.
+Signs you need it: When you notice sun damage and loss of skin elasticity.

 Shopping notes: Research shows topical CoQ10 may have its limitations, so it’s best to supplement with an oral CoQ10 to maximize the levels in the skin.

-Use it for: Brightening your complexion and boosting skin cell turnover.
+What it does: Brightens your complexion and boosts skin cell turnover.

 Best age to start: 25

-Signs you need it: Sun damage, rough and uneven texture of the skin.
+Signs you need it: When you see sun damage, rough and uneven texture of the skin.

 Shopping notes: You can find various AHAs (alpha hydroxy acids) in cleansers, creams, and serums.
 The most common AHAs are glycolic acid, lactic acid, citric acid, malic acid, 2-hydroxyoctanoic acid, and 2-hydroxydecanoic acid.

-Derived from cane sugar, glycolic acid has the smallest molecules in the group so it's able to penetrate the skin deeply and easily.
+Derived from cane sugar, glycolic acid has the smallest molecules in the group enabling it to penetrate the skin deeply and easily.
 It is highly effective but also more irritating depending on the concentration and pH (if you have sensitive skin, you may not be able to use it on a daily basis).
 At home, glycolic products are around pH 3–4, which is slightly more acidic than normal skin and pretty safe to use.
-It normally comes as exfoliating pads, cleansers or moisturizes.
+It normally comes in the form of exfoliating pads, cleansers, or moisturizers.
 Anything with a glycolic acid concentration above 10% is considered high.